 Now that our Virtual Network is ready, we can assign this virtual network to Virtual machines.
 Let’s create a VM with the following command :

 New-AzureRmVm ` -ResourceGroupName " DNTResourceGroup " ` -Location "East US" ` -VirtualNetworkName "DNTVirtualNetwork" ` -SubnetName "default" ` -Name "DNTVm1" ` -AsJob

 Get the IP address of VM with the help of following command

 Get-AzureRmPublicIpAddress -Name DNTVm1 -ResourceGroupName DNTResourceGroup | Select IpAddress

 Using the IP from the above command, run the below command to download the RDP file and use it to connect the VM.

-A virtual Network is a network of IP addresses in a range connected together.
+A virtual network is a network of IP addresses in a range connected together.
 It is an important aspect of consideration while designing solutions in the cloud.
-In order to secure each layer of application architecture inside a highly secured network, it is recommended to create different subnets for different tiers of application and attach each subnet with a network security group with limited inbound and outbound security rules.
+In order to secure each layer of application architecture inside a highly secured network, it is recommended to create different subnets for different tiers of an application and attach each subnet with a network security group with limited inbound and outbound security rules.